Wild Weather Forecast With More Rain On The Way

 Getty

-The Weather Bureau is forecasting more rain for Brisbane following a good overnight soaking.
+The Weather Bureau is forecasting more rain for the Gold Coast on Tuesday morning following a good overnight soaking.

-Falls of up to 35mm are expected across Monday and Tuesday with high temperatures forecast for the River City, heading for a top of 30 degree on Friday.
+Falls of 30mm and above have been recorded across a wide stretch of the Coast, with Springbrook in the Hinterland topping the gauges with 58mm from 9am Monday.

 Stay up-to-date on the latest news with The Queensland Briefing - keeping you in the loop with breaking news as it hits.